1-800-935-2620 Speak to a Tour Expert

 Kathmandu/Pharping

 Venture to the ancient hilltop temple of Swayambhunath, decorated with vibrant prayer flags and home to troops of rhesus monkeys.
 Later, we'll hear about National Geographic Grantee Chhing Lhomi's efforts to preserve the weaving traditions of the Upper Mustang region through her work with the Himalayan Indigenous Society, a Kathmandu-based nonprofit.
 Then depart for nearby Pharping, known for its Buddhist pilgrimage sites, and settle into a tranquil monastery guesthouse for the night.
 Get an insider's view of monastery life, and enjoy a chanting and prayer service; or opt to take a walk in the monastery's peaceful grounds.
+Enjoy a cooking demonstration at local community restaurant and learn how to make Nepalese momos (dumplings).
+Afterwards, taste your delicious creations.

 Activity: Visit Swayambhunath Buddhist temple and Unesco World Heritage Site, the most ancient and enigmatic of all the holy shrines in Kathmandu.
 Explore the structure and be sure to check out the Buddha's eyes painted on each side of the Stupa.
 The site is also known as the monkey temple, for the vast amount of creatures who call the complex home.